German police launch raids on Iraqi organized crime gang | DW | 22.05.2019

 The targets are members of the "Al-Salam-313" gang, according to a report in the German daily Bild.
 They refer to themselves as "Warriors of Mohammed" and the number 313 has a religious connotation.

 The gang members are part of the Shiite denomination who believe that the hidden Imam Muhammad al-Mahdi will return to earth with 313 companions.
-The term Mahdi means Redeemer, which therefore means that he is regarded as a sort of Messiah in Islam.
+The term Mahdi means Redeemer, which therefore means that he is regarded as similar to a messiah in Islam.

 "This is why they refer to themselves as Muhammed's companions or warriors," said one of the investigators.